Library Computers & Usage Policies

 j.
 The Marshall Public Library will provide word processing on the public computers.
 By using a public computer workstation, the patron agrees to the following:

 - Patron does not attempt to modify or gain access to files, passwords or data belonging to the library, including the setup or configuration of any software or hardware.

 - Patron does not corrupt, damage or otherwise compromise the library‘s equipment or software.

 - At no time shall the user save personal files, documents, or resumes on the library‘s computers.
 Such items will be regularly deleted.
 Patrons may save information on flash drives or other appropriate storage devices.

 - Word processors are for patrons who possess some keyboarding skills and knowledge of word processing programs.
-Library staff cannot provide in -depth word processing training.
-If such training is needed
+Library staff cannot provide in-depth word processing training.

-- Misuse of these computers may result in suspension of workstation privileges.
+- Misuse of these computers may result in suspension of computer privileges.

 - Library staff is available to provide basic assistance in use of the word processors, but may not be familiar with every application.
 Because of the many applications available, staff cannot provide complete technical support.